JuliaWeb/UAParser.jl/README.md

 > "The crux of the original parser--the data collected by [Steve Souders](http://stevesouders.com/) over the years--has been extracted into a separate [YAML file](https://github.com/tobie/ua-parser/blob/master/regexes.yaml) so as to be reusable _as is_ by implementations in other programming languages."

 UAParser is a limited Julia implementation heavily influenced by the [Python code](https://github.com/tobie/ua-parser/tree/master/py) from the ua-parser library.
+Ideally the code would be rewritten to be more performant and Julian, but right now this is not a priority.
+This should already be much more performant than the Python version because that code spent a significant amount of time in Python (rather than just in the regex library).

-**Note:** that the new regexes have were retrieved from [here](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml).
+**Note:** the new regexes have were retrieved from [here](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml).
+This seemed to me the most up to date source I could find at the time.

 ##UAParser API